 Life after braces requires wearing a retainer.
 This new metal appliance, although removable, is necessary to keep your teeth from shifting back into their original position.
 Because you will no longer be seeing “an orthodontist near me” for regular adjustments and wire tightening, you need an oral device that will continue to place a gentle amount of pressure on your teeth to ensure they remain in their new location.

 In the beginning, you may be required to wear it all the time; however, over time, you will likely begin to wear it only at night while you sleep.
-You must remember to follow Dr. Jones’ instructions on how long to wear your retainer to avoid problems along the way.
+You must remember to follow Dr. Jones’ and Dr. Hansons' instructions on how long to wear your retainer to avoid problems along the way.